 Closed Sales 64 73 -9

 Palmetto Bay logged 64 closings with a median sold price of $1.05M.
-At $478/SF, single-family homes here remain one of the strongest value propositions in the south Miami-Dade corridor.
-Marketing times have extended to 68 days, giving buyers more time and negotiating room than they've had in years.
+At $478/SF, single-family homes here remain one of the better value plays in the south Miami-Dade corridor.
+Marketing times extended to 68 days, which gives buyers more time and negotiating room than they have had in years.
 The 120 active Palmetto Bay homes for sale and 47 under contract (the second-highest pending count in this report) confirm sustained buyer interest.
-For families looking for established neighborhoods with top-rated schools, larger lots, and prices well below the Pinecrest or Coral Gables tier, Palmetto Bay offers the kind of inventory depth and value that was hard to find during the pandemic years.
+Families who want established neighborhoods with top-rated schools, larger lots, and pricing well below the Pinecrest or Coral Gables tier will find inventory depth and value here that was hard to come by during the pandemic years.

 Explore the full Palmetto Bay guide